varya/varya.github.com/content/posts/javascript-component-solutions/index_en.md

 date: 2013-06-28

 layout: post
+---

----This article features common problems that developers often face, or maybe used to face before the current open source era, when writing JavaScript for the client side; showcase of possible solutions to these problems and explanations of my choices.
+This article features common problems that developers often face, or maybe used to face before the current open source era, when writing JavaScript for the client side; showcase of possible solutions to these problems and explanations of my choices.